-When a person is accused of a cannabis-related crime, the amount of marijuana involved as well as the specific type of alleged activity and the alleged offender’s criminal record can impact the severity of the criminal charges.
-Law relating to cannabis are established under Chapter 893 of the Florida Statutes, also known as the “Florida Comprehensive Drug Abuse Prevention and Control Act.”
+When a person is accused of a cannabis-related crime, the amount of marijuana involved, as well as the specific type of alleged activity and the alleged offender’s criminal record, can impact the severity of the criminal charges.
+Laws relating to cannabis are established under Chapter 893 of the Florida Statutes, also known as the “Florida Comprehensive Drug Abuse Prevention and Control Act.”

-Hubbs Law defends clients who have been accused of such marijuana offenses as:
+Hubbs Law Firm defends clients who have been accused of such marijuana offenses as:

-The low-potency strain of cannabis known as “Charlotte’s Web” was legalized when Governor Rick Scott signed the Compassionate Medical Cannabis Act of 2014, but the strain of marijuana that is high in cannabidiol but low in tetrahydrocannabinol (THC) was only available to a limited number of approved patients.
+The low-potency strain of cannabis known as “Charlotte’s Web” was legalized when Governor Rick Scott signed the Compassionate Medical Cannabis Act of 2014, but this strain of marijuana, which is high in cannabidiol but low in tetrahydrocannabinol (THC), was only available to a limited number of approved patients.
 Additionally, its use was limited to pills, oils, or vaporization, as the bill prohibited administration by smoking.